 Associate Administrator for Commercial Space Transportation, FAA

-Mr. Monteith has also served as the Assistant Deputy Under Secretary of the Air Force (Space) and as Commander of the 50th Space Wing where he led over 5,300 personnel, operated and maintained 61 surveillance, navigation, weather and surveillance satellites across eight constellations valued at over $9B, and operated a global satellite control network.
-His career also encompasses a variety of positions to include Director, Navigation Warfare in the Office of the Secretary of Defense and on the Air Staff as Deputy Chief, Space Superiority Division.
+Mr. Monteith has also served as the Assistant Deputy Under Secretary of the Air Force (Space) and as Commander of the 50th Space Wing where he led more than 5,300 military, DoD civilian and contractor personnel serving at 14 operating locations worldwide in support of more than 170 communications, navigation, weather and surveillance satellites with their associated systems valued at more than $66 billion.
+His career also encompasses a variety of leadership positions to include Director, Navigation Warfare in the Office of the Secretary of Defense and on the Air Staff as Deputy Chief, Space Superiority Division.
 Finally, after beginning his career as a Peacekeeper Inter-Continental Ballistic Missile launch officer, he later commanded the Air Force’s only space and missile training squadron.

-Mr. Monteith holds an Associate of Science degree in Computer Programming and a Bachelor of Science degree in Geography from the University of New Mexico, where he earned his commission as a Distinguished Graduate of their ROTC program.
+Mr. Monteith holds a Bachelor of Science degree in Geography from the University of New Mexico, where he earned his commission as a Distinguished Graduate of their Reserve Officer Training Corps program.
 He also holds Master of Science degrees in Business Management and Administration from Leslie University, and Resourcing National Strategy from the Dwight D. Eisenhower School for National Security and Resource Strategy.